gagolews/genieclust/devel/sphinx/index.rst

 under the open source GNU AGPL v3 license and can be downloaded from `GitHub <https://github.com/gagolews/genieclust>`_.
-Note that the core functionality is implemented in the form of a header-only C++ library, hence it might be relatively easily adapted to new environments.
+Note that the core functionality is implemented in the form of a header-only C++ library, hence it might be relatively easily adapted to new environments — any contributions are welcome.

 .. toctree::